 Lawrence D. Cress Award for Faculty Scholarship, Willamette University, 2020

 The Graves Award in the Humanities, "South American Surrealism: Expanding Modernism's Canon Through Teaching and Research in Art History," for six weeks of funded travel in Peru, Chile, and Argentina, Pomona College, 2020

 Council of Independent Colleges seminar fellow, “The Art of Storytelling in French Painting and Sculpture 1600–1850,” Portland Art Museum in Portland, Oregon, July, 2015

 Faculty Achievement Awards in Teaching and Research, Willamette University, 2015

-Co-curator, Alan Glass: Surrealism's Secret, Leeds Arts University, Blenheim Walk Gallery, September-October 2020
+Co-curator, Alan Glass: Surrealism's Secret, Leeds Arts University, Blenheim Walk Gallery, April-May, 2021

-Surrealism and Film After 1945: Absolutely Modern Mysteries, coedited with Dr. Kristoffer Noheden (Stockholm University), forthcoming on Manchester University Press, 2020.
+Surrealism and Film After 1945: Absolutely Modern Mysteries, coedited with Dr. Kristoffer Noheden (Manchester University Press, 2021).

 Recent and Forthcoming Publications